COSC3020/little-o-proof-regtoga/README.md

 - To show that this implies Big-O, just pick some constant ( $c_0$ > 0 ) and use the definition of little-o.
 Since we can always find an ( $n_0$ ) where ( f(n) < c_0 $\cdot$ g(n) ), we can set ( c = $c_0$ ), which directly satisfies the definition of Big-O:
   $$ \exists c > 0, \exists n_0, \forall n \geq n_0: f(n) \leq c \cdot g(n) $$

-- So little-o is just a stronger statement: instead of saying there exists a constant bound (Big-O), it says that _for any constant_ we can eventually get below it (Little-o) since the later one is stricter, it automatically checks off the previous one.
+- So little-o is just a stronger statement: instead of saying there exists a constant bound (Big-O), it says that _for any constant_ we can eventually get below it (Little-o).
+The reason it automatically checks off the Big-O condition is because little-o uses a strict inequality $ f(n) < c \cdot g(n) $, making it stricter than the non-strict inequality $ f(n) \leq c \cdot g(n) $ used in Big-O. This strictness ensures that little-os condition always implies the Big-O condition.

 I did use the first 29 of these videos to try and help me understand this, i plan to watch the rest in the future: